 Employees from Georgia Power’s Amigos employee resource group answered customer questions and distributed materials in English and Spanish to many of the 40,000 people attending the event.

 Georgia Power employees laced up their cleats to play in the Copa United corporate charity soccer tournament held in May.

 Hosted in partnership with the Hispanic Corporate Council of Atlanta, Copa United brought together corporate teams from across metro Atlanta to play and help impact the lives of local Hispanic youth.
 Funds from Copa United benefit the Latin American Association and Soccer in the Streets organizations that provide educational, scholarship and leadership development opportunities for Hispanic students.

 Georgia Power Hispanic and Religious Leaders Luncheons

 Georgia Power Chairman, President, and CEO Paul Bowers hosted luncheons with Hispanic and Religious leaders to update both groups on company initiatives and discuss community partnerships.

-The Religious Leaders Luncheon held in June had over 35 faith-based members attending.
-Updates on Georgia Power’s Environmental initiatives and Plant Vogtle were presented.
+The Religious Leaders Luncheon held in June had over 35 faith-based leaders in attendance.
+Updates on Georgia Power’s environmental initiatives and Plant Vogtle were presented.
 Attendees shared community issues and heard about the company’s workforce development strategy, including Georgia Power’s linemen training program.